distengine/Game-Engine/README.md

 -Add a lighting system

--Finish the text system ( Currently only works in ortho projection )
+-Finish the text system ( Currently only works in ortho projection ) - DONE

 -Generally flesh out the engine more and clean up a lot of code